Sustainability

 The Compensation Committee's activities in the course of determining the amount of officer compensation

-The Compensation Committee verifies the appropriateness of remuneration, etc. by position and type of Director and the total remuneration level while making reference to objective remuneration level data from external research organizations on a regular basis each year.
+The Compensation Committee verifies the appropriateness of remuneration, etc., by position and category of Director and the total remuneration level with reference to objective remuneration level data from external research organizations on a regular basis each year.

-As part of these activities, the Compensation Committee deliberated on the agenda items indicated below in FY2021.
+As part of these activities, the Compensation Committee deliberated on the agenda items indicated below in FY2023.

 The Board of Directors' activities in the course of determining the amount of officer compensation

-The Board of Directors deliberated on and decided matters on officer remuneration for FY2021 as indicated below.
+The Board of Directors deliberated on and decided matters on officer remuneration for FY2023 as indicated below.

 Amounts of officer remuneration